AndcultureCode/AndcultureCode.JavaScript.Website/src/pages/blog/grubs-for-scrubs.md

 ---
+templateKey: blog-post
+authors:
+  - Anne Parmer
+  - Jim Stevenson
+author: Anne Parmer
 createPage: true
-templateKey: blog-post
 title: "grub for scrubs: win-win for local restaurants and healthcare workers"
-author: Anne Parmer
 date: 2020-04-23
 featured: true
 featuredColor: -fresh
 featuredImage:
   image: /img/featured_grub_for_scrubs.jpg
-  description: "grub for scrumbs featured image"
+  description: grub for scrumbs featured image
 tileImage:
   image: /img/post_grub_for_scrubs.jpg
-  description: "grub for scrumbs post image"
+  description: grub for scrumbs post image
 postImage:
   image: /img/header_grub_for_scrubs.jpg
-  description: "grub for scrumbs header image"
+  description: grub for scrumbs header image
+category: Agency
 seo:
   metaTitle: Grub for Scrubs - Supporting Harrisburg during a pandemic | andculture
-  metaDescription: Amidst fear and uncertainty, we found a way to make a difference for both small, local restaurants and the brave healthcare professionals at UPMC Pinnacle.
+  metaDescription: Amidst fear and uncertainty, we found a way to make a
+    difference for both small, local restaurants and the brave healthcare professionals at UPMC Pinnacle.
-  socialShareCopy: What is andculture doing to support our community during the pandemic?
+  socialShareCopy: What is andculture doing to support our community during the
+    pandemic?
 We found a way to support both the healthcare professionals at UPMC Pinnacle and the local restaurant community.
-category: "Agency"
 ---
 As a company, we know that quick thinking, collaboration and spotting broken realities can be the catalyst for something bigger than ourselves.